eleev/expandable-collection-view-kit/README.md

 ## Item Modifiers

-There are a number of item modifiers that can be applied to them to change their behavior or appearence:
+There are a number of item modifiers that can be applied to them to change their behaviour or appearance:

 ```swift
 expVCManager.appendItems {